Japan Shikoku Tokushima Travel

 As someone who has seen more than my fair share of Buddhist temples, Jōuman-ji struck me as particularly beautiful and serene in its unadorned simplicity.
 I hope I can return one day.

-1. Elizabeth Smith says:
+1. Elizabeth Smith avatar

 Thank you for this.
 I would love to go by here, should I ever get back to Japan and walk the Shikoku again.
 Love, Elizabeth, from Berlin/Germany

-Leave a Reply
+Reply

 Your email address will not be published.
 Required fields are marked *